Public Transport in Georgian Britain

 James Pollard, Public Domain

-A post-chaise was a fast travelling, hard-topped carriage pulled by two or four horses.
-They were basically private hire coaches that were slower than the mail coach because they had to stop at the toll gates.
-They were run to a timetable and often had financial links to coaching inns or post stations where they would make scheduled stops for the night, or to change horses.
+A pots-chaise ran to a timetable and often had financial links to coaching inns or post stations where they would make scheduled stops for the night or to change horses.
 A postilion was also hired to ride the horse on the left as this provided better control of the horses when travelling at speed.
 It was more expensive than travelling by the mail coach because of the extra hands that needed to be hired.
 A woman travelling alone would also require a footman to accompany her.

 Short-distance transport

-Waggon – In the country if you wished to travel a short distance, but it was too far to walk, it was possible to buy a seat on a freight waggon.
+Waggon – In the country, if you wished to travel a short distance, but it was too far to walk, it was possible to buy a seat on a freight waggon.
 It was cheap, if uncomfortable, as one had to sit with whatever cargo was being transported with you.

 public transport georgian britain